swiss-seismological-service/rt-hermes/README.md

 __Note__ that a schedule can either lie in the past, the future, or both.
 The `catchup` command will only execute forecasts in the past, while the service will automatically execute forecasts in the future.

 ### 3.6 Debugging
 To view the forecasts and modelruns, currently only the webservice is available.
-The available endpoints are listed in the [API documentation](http://localhost:8000/docs).
+The available endpoints are listed in the API documentation: [http://localhost:8000/docs](http://localhost:8000/docs).

 A quick description of the way to traverse the API is as follows:
 To view the `Projects`, you can navigate to the following URL: [http://localhost:8000/v1/projects](http://localhost:8000/v1/projects).
 Copy the `oid` of the project you'd like to access.